 Ultra Trail du Mont Blanc (UTMB) records and past winners

-France’s Francois D’Haene is the most successful male runner in UTMB history with his four wins coming in 2012, 2014, 2017 and 2021.
-Spain’s Kilian Jornet could match that feat with victory this summer.
+France’s Francois D’Haene and Spain’s Kilian Jornet are the most successful male runner in UTMB history with his four wins apiece.
 Great Britain’s Lizzy Hawker is the most successful female runner, having also won four times – in 2005, 2008, 2010 and 2011.

-Different reports credit D’Haene and Spain’s Pau Capell with the men’s course record.
+Prior to 2022, different reports had credited D’Haene and Spain’s Pau Capell with the men’s course record.
 D’Haene clocked 20:11:44 in 2014 and Capell 20:19:07 in 2019, but distances have been adapted over the years due to weather conditions.
 In 2020, with the race postponed due to Covid-19, Capell attempted to break the 20-hour barrier in a solo effort, but his “Breaking 20” bid came up short.

 Past winners (since 2010)

 2010 – Men: Jez Bragg (GB) 10:30:37.
 Women: Lizzy Hawker (GB) 11:47:30*

 2011 – Men: Kilian Jornet (Spa) 20:36:43.
 Women: Lizzy Hawker (GB) 25:02:00

 2012 – Men: Francois D’Haene (Fr) 20:34:57.
 Women: Lizzy Hawker (GB) 12:32:13*

 2013 – Men: Xavier Thevenard (Fra) 21:09:15.
 Women: Rory Bosio (USA) 22:37:26